-B.3.1.5 Risk reporting
+B.3.6 Risk reporting

-To ensure continuous monitoring regular reporting process is established.
-Risk Management Function reports to the Management Board at least on quarterly basis.
-Input is gained from a variety of sources such as the bottom-up risk assessments, ad-hoc reports, internal audit reports, operational risk event reporting, early warning reporting, quarterly solvency calculations, company results, as well as discussions with the management.
+To ensure continuous monitoring, a regular reporting process is established.
+The Risk Management Function reports to the Management Board at least on a quarterly basis.
+Input is gained from a variety of sources such as bottom-up risk assessments, ad-hoc reports, internal audit reports, operational risk event reporting, early warning reporting, quarterly solvency calculations, company results, as well as discussions with the management.
 The internal risk report contains information about the key risks the company is exposed to and should enable management to evaluate the current risk profile and decide on necessary steering measures.

-In case of a significant change in the risk situation, an immediate reporting to the company's management is performed.
+In case of a significant change in the risk situation, an immediate reporting to the company's management is carried out.
 The ad-hoc risk reporting process complements the regular risk reporting processes thus ensuring that new risks or significant changes to existing risks are reported comprehensively and swiftly.
 This report includes an appropriate risk analysis and assessment.
-Ad-hoc reporting on arising risks is to ensure that the involved parties are informed and - where necessary - appropriate measures to steer and control the risk have been initiated.
+Ad-hoc reporting on arising risks is to ensure that the parties involved are informed and - where necessary - appropriate measures to steer and control the risk have been initiated.

-B.3.2 Description of Risk Management Function
+B.3.7 Description of Risk Management Function

 Methods, standards, processes and policies are defined by ERGO IRM in line with the overall Munich Re Group framework.
-Local risk management function is responsible for implementing the IRM methodology on a legal entity level.
+The local risk management function is responsible for implementing the IRM methodology on a legal entity level.
 The Management Board of the Company is ultimately responsible for risk management.

-Figure 3: Risk Management Organization within Munich Re and ERGO Group
+Figure 5: Risk Management Organization within Munich Re and ERGO Group

-In ERGO the risk management function is carried out by Risk Management division.
+In ERGO the risk management function is carried out by the Risk Management division.
 The Head of Risk Management reports directly to the CFO.
-Reporting lines have been set up between the head of risk management function and ERGO Group CRO.
+Reporting lines have been set up between the Head of Risk Management function and ERGO Group CRO.